-You can find a classic Shakshuka recipe on our blog, but we needed to create a Vegan version of this dish.
-It turns out, this vegan recipe is equally delicious and comes together in less time than the classic one!
+You can find a classic Shakshuka recipe on our blog, but we needed to create a Vegan version of this dish as I stopped eating eggs a while ago.
+It turns out this vegan recipe is equally delicious and comes together in less time than the classic one!

 How do you make Shakshuka Vegan?